ShugKnight24/javascript_30/8_html5_canvas/README.md

 ### Future Improvements

-- Add the ability for a user to clear the canvas without refreshing.
+- ~~Add the ability for a user to clear the canvas without refreshing.~~ - ✅

 - Add the ability for a user to select a color of the stroke using a color picker as opposed to incrementing / decrementing the HSL value

-- Allow user to select thickness of brush as opposed to just incrementing and decrementing the size.
+- ~~Allow user to select thickness of brush as opposed to just incrementing and decrementing the size.~~ - ✅

 - Play with different values of `globalCompositeOperation` of canvas context to see if there is one that works best.